30 Minutes or Less: Plot

 Frustrated by the turn of events when Nick refuses to answer the phone again, Dwayne activates the speed dial number on his phone for the bomb to explode, but Travis had altered the number.
 Rethinking their plan, he and Dwayne head to Kate's apartment in their masks and kidnap her.
-Chango breaks into the Major's house to find information regarding Dwayne's location and finds a hand-drawn map to the scrapyard.
-The Major attacks him with a pen gun, but is then shot by Chango after a struggle.
-Chango then heads to the scrapyard.
+Chango breaks into the Major's house, the Major attacks him with a pen gun, but is shot by Chango after a struggle.
+Chango then finds a hand-drawn map to the scrapyard.
 Dwayne threatens to kill Kate unless Nick meets up with him at the scrapyard.

 At the scrapyard, Dwayne gives Nick the code to deactivate and unbuckle the bomb with just minutes to spare.
 Dwayne has them at gunpoint but Nick has Chet fake having a sniper on them by pointing with his laser pointer.
-Believing him, Dwayne and Travis drop their weapons and Nick starts to leave with the money.
-However, Chango knocks him out, then has Dwayne at gunpoint, demanding the money.
+Believing him, Dwayne and Travis drop their weapons and Nick starts to leave with Kate.
+However, Chango arrives and knocks him out, then has Dwayne and Travis at gunpoint, demanding the money.
 Dwayne gives the money to him, but Chango decides to still kill him and is torched with a flamethrower by Travis.
 While burning on the ground, Chango wounds Dwayne and shoots the gas tank on Travis's back, causing it to explode.

 Nick grabs the money and leaves with Kate and Chet.
 Dwayne chases after them and when he is about to shoot Nick, the bomb explodes, seemingly killing him.
 (Nick reveals he reactivated the bomb and put it in Dwayne's van).
-While Chet looks at the money, a blue dye pack explodes in his face, making the rest of the money worthless.
-Chet then yells Sandra's name in anger for lying to them again.
+While Chet looks at the money, a blue dye pack explodes in his face.

 In a post-credits scene, Dwayne (who survived the explosion), Travis, the Major recuperating in a wheelchair, and Juicy are seen in an advertisement for their new family business called "Major Tan: Tanning Salon", which is implied to be a cover for a prostitution ring.